Childcare Volunteer Project in the Philippines - Palawan

 During holiday periods, the local team organize holiday classes which run at the same times and structure as normal classes.
 These holiday programs often have a bigger turnout than normal school lessons as children from further afield travel to participate in these lessons also as they are very well regarded by the locals.
 Volunteers can do different activities with the help of the coordinators and teach something different from the given school curriculum, for example, teach kids about sports, about your country, teach how to dance or sing, arts and crafts or painting.

-Why do Kindergarten volunteering in Palawan with IVHQ?
+Why do Childcare volunteering in Palawan with IVHQ?

-As a Kindergarten volunteer in the Philippines you’ll be adding value to the local community, while also developing personally and professionally by:
+As a Childcare volunteer in the Philippines you’ll be adding value to the local community, while also developing personally and professionally by:

 - Improving early childhood education